8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 Up-stroke symbol

-Quarter Note – any note that has a one-quarter value of a whole note.
+Quarter Note – any note having a one-quarter value of a whole note.
 In 4/4 time it gets one beat per measure.

 Eighth note – any note that gets half the value of a quarter note.